Fair Park is an urban destination for Art Deco architecture in the US. The largest collection of Art Deco exhibition buildings line the Esplanade.

 Art Deco Treasure

-To me, the Esplanade is the real gem of the park.
+To me the Esplanade is the real gem of the park.
 Built especially for the Centennial, the Esplanade features a 700-foot reflection pool and three fountains.
 During the State Fair of Texas and other special events, there are water shows set to a variety of music and lit by more than 170 lights.

 Everything is bigger in Texas!

-The reflection pool is flanked on each side by art deco buildings – each building has three huge porticos, adding to the feeling of expansiveness that is so much a part of the ambiance of Texas.
+The reflection pool is flanked on each side by art deco buildings –each building has three huge porticos, adding to the feeling of expansiveness that is so much a part of the ambiance of Texas.
 The architect behind the design of the Esplanade, George Dahl, described the style of these buildings as “Texanic.”
 Even back in those days, “everything was bigger in Texas.”

-For the Texas Centennial, a team of international, national, and regional artists ā including several winners of the prestigious Prix de Rome ā assembled in 1936 to augment the Art Deco architecture.
+For the Texas Centennial, a team of international, national, and regional artists –including several winners of the prestigious Prix de Rome, assembled in 1936 to augment the Art Deco architecture.

 The Hall Of State

-A walk along the Esplanade should begin at the west entrance to the park on Parry Ave. and culminate at the Hall of State, an elaborate and regal art deco building that showcases the economic, agricultural, and social development of Texas.
+A walk along the Esplanade should begin at the west entrance to the park on Parry Ave. and culminate at the Hall of State, an elaborate and regal Art Deco building that showcases the economic, agricultural, and social development of Texas.

-Fair Park is a fantastic place for a walk – and more than any other place in Dallas, I believe it reflects the natural geography of the area in an aesthetically pleasing way.
-Itās now on my top five list of places I recommend to visitors to Dallas.
+Fair Park is a fantastic place for a walk.
+More than any other place in Dallas I believe it reflects the natural geography of the area in an aesthetically pleasing way.
+It’s now on my top five list of places I recommend to visitors to Dallas.

 Here’s a link for a map and tour of the Esplanade.